BroadbandForum/obudpst/README.md

 make the device behave the same as servers normally do with multi-queue NICs.
 That is, having each CPU map onto one queue.
-Additional details, as well as the XPS configuration used on the Pi4, are available below under "Considerations for Older Hardware and Low-End Devices".
+Additional details, as well as the XPS configuration used on the Pi4, are available below under "Considerations for Older or Low-End Devices".

 ## Building OB-UDPST
 To build OB-UDPST a local installation of CMake is required.
 Please obtain it